kerta1n/snapclient-docker/README.md

 mac-address: If you are running multiples of this container (which I would do if you can attach multiple soundcards), make this something different for each so that Snapserver recognizes the device after restarting if there is an update to Snapclient.

---device /dev/snd: Just mounts your sound device so that it can see all of your soundcards.
+device /dev/snd: Just mounts your sound device so that it can see all of your soundcards.
 This shouldn't break anything mounting the same device across multiple container deployments.

 HOST: Set this to the host of your Snapserver.
 If your network supports mDNS, use that, but be careful.
 Test by running `ping snapserver.domain` on any Linux/MacOS/Windows device.
 If no packet loss, use the domain name.